 Mike is married with 2 children and resides on Queensland's Sunshine Coast.

 All membership applications are subject to review by the Committee.
 If you are joining our “closed” Facebook group, please only use the email address you use to log into Facebook.
 Relevant details will be verified.
 Or fill out the form below and we’ll also send you info on how to join the AFPFMA.The Committee shall have ultimate discretion over whether an application for membership is accepted.
 Download the form, fill it in and then send to us by email email@example.com or post it.

 Subscribe to our email list and be invited to our Facebook page.
-Open to current and former AFP members only (sworn & unsworn).
+Open to former AFP members only (sworn & unsworn).
 If you are joining our “closed” Facebook group, please only use the email address you use to log into Facebook.
 Relevant details will be verified.
 Fill out the form below and we’ll also send you info on how to join the AFPFMA.